PraveenDhakad/Realtime-Editor/README.md

 # Realtime Document Editor in EletronJS
 Realtime Document Editor Using HTML CS & JS
-For Connectivity Purpose Im Using Socket.Io
+For Connectivity Purpose I'm Using Socket.Io